deusdormit/deusdormit/README.md

 ### `init deusdormit`

 Hey!
-I'm an Australian developer specialising in web and mobile.
+I'm an Australian dev specialising in web and mobile.
 Also familiar with OOP for game engines, interaction design & 3D art.

 🔗 https://deusdormit.itch.io/
  <br>